-Leaving San Eustachio and Cerreto, following the road immersed in chestnut woods where it is easy to find falcons, buzzards, pheasants and foxes, we arrive at Pasquilio (approx. 800 metres above sea level), a panoramic area from which you can enjoy an unrepeatable landscape that ranges from the sea to the mountains.
-From Pasquilio the whole Apuoversiliese coast is visible, from Viareggio to the headland of Mount Marcello, the Palmaria Island and, on the most serene and clear days, you can see in the distance the main islands of the Tuscan archipelago and even Corsica.
-It is a very popular mountain area for excursions and walks.
-This area was particularly loved by Enrico Pea, remembered by the citizenship with a marble bust, and by the poets Giuseppe Ungaretti, Eugenio Montale and the painter Mino Maccari.
-At the shoulders of the Pasquilio the majestic Mount Carchio dominates, once a marble quarry that is today closed but conserve its candid colour.
-Surrounded by woods of chestnuts and firs is an ideal walking place for those who come looking for a bit of coolness in the hot summer days.
-In the last World War this hill top was crossed with the Gothic Line, the boundary line between the German troops and the British and American troops, and the background of bloody confrontations that caused many losses both among the local population as among the partisan formations that were set up after 8th September.
+Leaving San Eustachio and Cerreto behind and following the road through chestnut forests, where it is common to find falcons, buzzards, pheasants and foxes, we arrive at Pasquilio (approx. 800 metres above sea level), a panoramic viewpoint from which you can enjoy a unique landscape that stretches from the mountains to the sea.
+From Pasquilio the whole Apuoversiliese coast is visible, from Viareggio to the headland of Mount Marcello, to the Island of Palmaria and, on the calmest and most clear days, you can see the main islands of the Tuscan archipelago and even Corsica in the distance.
+It is an area that is very popular for day trips and walks.
+This area was particularly loved by Enrico Pea, remembered by the community with a marble bust, as well as by the poets Giuseppe Ungaretti and Eugenio Montale and by the painter Mino Maccari.

+The backdrop to the Pasquilio is dominated by the majestic Mount Carchio, once a marble quarry, it is now closed but still maintains its white colour.
+Surrounded by forests of chestnut and fir it is an ideal place for walks for those who wish to find a bit a cool in the summer heat.
+In the last World War this hill top was crossed with by Gothic Line, the boundary line between the German and British and American troops.
+It was the site of bloody conflicts that caused great losses among both the local population and the partisan groups that were set up after 8th September.